+We create time for our customers by providing an efficient way for them to procure high-quality custom parts at competitive prices.
 We believe prototype and low volume custom parts manufacturing has historically been an underserved market due to the inefficiencies inherent in the quotation, equipment set-up and non-recurring engineering processes required to produce custom parts.
-Our customers typically order short run custom parts for a variety of reasons, including:
+We also believe that there are a multitude of factors that are valuable to our customers that our offer uniquely provides, including speed to market, supply chain stability, access to a broad range of manufacturing capabilities, reduced supply chain waste, and efficient sourcing of custom parts.
+Our customers typically partner with us for a variety of reasons, including:

-- they need a prototype to confirm the form, fit and function of one or more components of a product under development; - they need an initial supply of parts to support pilot production for testing of a product; - they need an initial supply of parts to support production while their tools for a high-volume production mold are prepared; - they need to meet their customers' variable demand for parts in a competitive timeframe; - their product will only be produced in a limited quantity and/or is highly customized; - they need to support end-of-life production in a cost-effective manner; - they want to avoid minimum order quantities or costs related to storing excess inventory; - they need access to diverse, cost competitive manufacturing capabilities and value the convenience of working with a single supplier to match parts to the best producer; or - they need low- to mid-volumes of parts on an irregular schedule and prefer to order on-demand.
+- they need a prototype to confirm the form, fit and function of one or more components of a product under development; - they need an initial supply of parts to support pilot production for testing of a product;

+- they need an initial supply of parts to support production while their tools for a high-volume production mold are prepared; - they need to meet their customers' variable demand for parts in a competitive timeframe; - their product will only be produced in a limited quantity and/or is highly customized; - · they need to support end-of-life production in a cost-effective manner; - they want to avoid minimum order quantities or costs related to storing excess inventory; - they need access to diverse, cost competitive manufacturing capabilities and value the convenience of working with a single supplier to match parts to the best producer; or - they need low- to mid-volumes of parts on an irregular schedule and prefer to order on-demand.

-In each of these instances, we believe our solution provides product developers, engineers, and production buyers with an exceptional combination of speed, quality, competitive pricing, ease of use and reliability that they typically cannot find among conventional custom parts manufacturers.
-Our technology enables us to ship parts as soon as the same day after receipt of a customer's design submission.
+In each of these instances, we believe our solution provides product developers, engineers, production buyers and other customers with an exceptional combination of speed, quality, competitive pricing, ease of use and reliability that they typically cannot find among conventional custom parts manufacturers or other competitors in our industry.
+Our technology enables us to ship parts not only with industry-leading speed as soon as the same day after receipt of a customer's design submission, but also provides the flexibility to produce for our customers custom parts in the manufacturing processes and materials they want, with the flexible lead time they choose, at competitive prices.

 Our primary manufacturing product lines currently include Injection Molding, CNC Machining, 3D Printing and Sheet Metal.
-We continually seek to expand the range of size and geometric complexity of the parts we can make with these processes, to extend the variety of materials we are able to support and to identify additional manufacturing processes to which we can apply our technology in order to better serve the evolving preferences and needs of product developers and production buyers.
-Through the acquisition of Hubs, and as we complete the integration of our offerings, we will be providing our customers access to a global network of premium manufacturing partners which significantly expands the breadth and depth of our manufacturing capabilities.
-The acquisition of Hubs also allows us to offer customers a wider variety of lead times and pricing options, and an expanded envelope of parts (complexity, size, etc.).
+We continually seek to expand the range of size and geometric complexity of the parts we can make or source with these processes, to extend the variety of materials we are able to support, and to identify additional manufacturing processes to which we can apply our technology or incorporate into our manufacturing network in order to better serve the evolving preferences and needs of our customers.
+With the addition of the Protolabs Network in 2021, our global network of premium manufacturing partners significantly expands the breadth and depth of our manufacturing capabilities, enabling us to offer customers a wider variety of lead times and pricing options, and an expanded envelope of parts (complexity, size, etc.).